Paul DeJong Preview, Player Props: Giants vs. Cubs

 Paul DeJong At The Plate

-- In 23 games this season (22.5%), DeJong has picked up an RBI, and in nine of those games (8.8%) he had two or more.
-He has also driven in three or more of his team's runs in three contests.
+- DeJong has had at least one RBI in 22.1% of his games this year (23 of 104), with two or more RBI nine times (8.7%).
+He has also been responsible for three or more of his team's runs in three contests.

+- He has scored in 30.8% of his games this year, with two or more runs scored in 5.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.